For startups and growing businesses, building a branded identity is key to success — period.

 The thing is:

 Even if you do offer higher-quality products and/or services to your audience, it won’t matter all that much without a strong brand identity.
+Brands have to be authentic on social media!

 For one thing, your target audience might simply overlook your company in favor of a more noticeable brand.
 And, even those who do notice your brand will have a tough time remembering anything about your company.